All Episodes

 So I just got a note from a friend of mine who is in the corporate bond business.

-Then we heard the Obama quote at the top of your show, the from Gibbs, let me be clear BP.
+Then we heard the Obama quote at the top of your show from Gibbs.

-And then we heard Gibbs say we're gonna keep the th the boot on the throat of BP.
+And then we heard Gibbs say we're going to keep the boot on the throat of BP.

 So we have gone ahead and shorted British petroleum bonds.